TosMarg/LITA_CAPSTONE_PROJECT_2/README.md

  - Calculate total revenue by subscription type.
  - Find the top 3 regions by subscription cancellations.
  - Find the total number of active and canceled subscriptions.
+### Data Analysis
+---
+This is where we use excel formulas calculate some metrics such as;
+ - Average subscription duration.
+ - Most popular subscription type.